Legal Aid was available for personal injury and medical negligence claims until the end of the last century.

-If you lose your case, you will not have to pay your opponent’s or legal fees.
-This is what the term ‘No Win No Fee’ means.
+If you lose your case, you will not usually have any legal fees to pay; either to your opponent or to your own solicitor.
+Hence, the term ‘No Win No Fee’.

-If you win your case, you will have nothing to pay the other side (as they lost).
+If you win your case, you will usually have nothing to pay to the other side.